gcclinux/EasyEdit/docs/SITE-SUMMARY.md

 - Deploy: Automatic on push to `main`

 ### 4. Replace External Hosting
-- You can now retire `easyedit-web.web.app`
+- You can now retire `easyeditor-web.web.app`
-- Update all links to point to `gcclinux.github.io/EasyEdit/webapp/`
+- Update all links to point to `gcclinux.github.io/EasyEditor/webapp/`
 - No more external hosting costs!

 ---